wirshingh/mitos-hydra-loop/README.md

 mkdir -p mitos_All_results

 # Set path to directory with assembled mitochondrial contigs
 SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
-Must end in '.fasta'"
+Must end in .fasta"

 # Set path to base project directory
 SAMPLEDIR_BASE="path the base project directory.
 Directory where job file is"